maheeptathgur/test-app/replit.md

 - July 1, 2025.
 Created User View preview screen showing what the platform looks like to end users (not admin mode)
 - July 1, 2025.
 Updated User View welcome banner to 3:1 aspect ratio with proper vertical centering
 - July 1, 2025.
 Removed admin dashboard header from User View page to show clean end-user interface
+- July 1, 2025.
+Updated User View banner to use real background image with dark overlay for better text contrast
 ```

 ## User Preferences